agocke/TypedReflect/README.md

-A fork of https://github.com/eiriktsarpalis/typeshape-csharp built primarily for good trimming and easy porting from existing reflection code bases.
+A fork of https://github.com/eiriktsarpalis/typeshape-csharp built primarily for trim/AOT compat and easy porting from existing reflection code bases.